payamnj/owlbot/README.md

 # OwlBot🦉🤖

+This is the source code of the OWLBot website.
-OwlBot is a free HTTP API for English vocabularies' definitions.
+OwlBot is a free HTTP API for English vocabularies' definitions and it is powered by the <a href='https://www.djangoproject.com/'>Django framework</a>.

 API URL: `https://owlbot.info/api/v3/dictionary/<word>`